AconCavy/cp-template-csharp/README.md

 dotnet new -u AconCavy.CompetitiveProgramming.Templates
 ```

-Also, you can use `uninstall.bat` or `uninstall.sh` for the installing.
+Also, you can use `uninstall.cmd` or `uninstall.sh` for the installing.

 ### Windows

 ```
-./uninstall.bat
+./uninstall.cmd
 ```

 ### Mac OS or Linux